Mbed-TLS/mbedtls-docs/kb/how-to/add-test-generation.md

 ### Generating a data file

-To generate a data file from the script, a subclass of `BaseTarget` must be defined, setting `target_basename` to the output file basename.
+To generate a data file from the script, you must define a subclass of `BaseTarget`, setting `target_basename` to the output file basename.
 This is a [file target class](#file-target-classes).
-Generally `target_basename` will be set to `"test_suite_xyz.generated"` for tests defined in `test_suite_xyz.function`.
+Generally `target_basename` is `"test_suite_xyz.generated"` for tests defined in `test_suite_xyz.function`.
 In the example, `metaclass=ABCMeta` is added to the class to explicitly indicate this is an abstract class.